 This is a resin 3D printed and hand finished model of the Brownshill Dolmen in County Carlow, Ireland.
-We created it using multiple 3D scans of the Dolmen utilising both LIDAR and photogrammetry data.
+We created it using multiple aerial and ground based 3D scans of the Dolmen utilising both LIDAR and photogrammetry data.

-The sizes currently offered are Medium(86mm x 71mm x 42mm) and Large(128mm 105mm x 62mm).
-With each size having a “Finish” option so you can select either Metallic, Solid or Translucent styles.
+The sizes currently offered are Small(50mm x 41mm x 24mm), Medium(87mm x 72mm x 42mm) and Large(112mm x 92mm 54mm).
+With each size having a “Finish” option so you can select either a solid or clear/translucent style.

 The tomb was built between 4000 and 3000 BC.
 It is distinguished for the flanking of its burial chamber with two large upright stones (orthostats) supporting the granite capstone (roof) of the chamber.
 The capstone is thought to have been covered by an earthen mound and a gate stone blocked the entrance.
 At Brownshill both portal stones and the gate-stone are still in situ; the capstone lies on top of the portals and gate-stone and slopes to the ground away from the entrance.